 I think when you have a reactive dog you put a lot of pressure on yourself to make sure everything is perfect.
 The amount of times I practiced leash walking because I was just so embarrased how Jasper was on walks, it honesly lost a lot of fun.

-I learned that I didn't want perfect, and I dont' think any of us actually do, I think a lot of owners would be happy with making do for 'just better than things are right now'
+I learned that I didn't want perfect, and I dont' think any of us actually do, I think a lot of owners would be happy with better...not perfect.

 The moment I accepted that, everything started to feel lighter.